 Yes.
-We recognise that many music professionals need to take survival jobs to supplement their income from music.
+We recognise that many artists and music workers need to take survival jobs to supplement their income from music.
 Provided your household income – including money earned from a survival job – is lower than your household expenses, we can help.

 I am a student but I also play in a band.
 I don’t have any money.
 Can you help?

-No. Whilst we understand that many people start out in music whilst studying, our aim is to help music professionals who are facing hardship due to illness, injury or some other crisis that impacts on their ability to work.
+No. Whilst we understand that many people start out in music whilst studying, our aim is to help artists and music workers who are facing hardship due to illness, injury or some other crisis that impacts on their ability to work.

 Can you give me advice about how to make a living from music?

 Unfortunately not.
 But our website is regularly updated with the details of organisations that can.

 Am I required to re-pay financial relief I receive when I return to work?

 No. All our grants are awarded on the basis that they do not need to re-paid.
 However, we do require you to inform us if your circumstances change during the application process.

 Do I need to be a Support Act member to apply?

 Where we cannot help